THRIVE with Essential Routine Care

 THRIVE offers you and your pet the very best in microchip identification technology.
 The best protection from the heartbreak of a losing a pet comes in the form of permanent identification.
 A microchip is implanted just beneath the skin and is the most reliable way for anyone finding your lost pet to identify them and contact you.
 And, it can be implanted from just 10 weeks old.

 The procedure is simple, requires no anesthetic, and takes only a few seconds.
 One microchip will last throughout your pet’s lifetime.

 Domestic (Except Hawaii) Health Certificates

-Are you planning to travel or relocate with your pet?
+Are you planning to travel or relocate with your pet within the continental US?
 THRIVE can make travel easier for you and your pet by issuing domestic health certificates for only $35.
+Wre do not write health certificates for international travel or travel to Hawaii or the US territories

 Be sure to allow enough time to meet all of the requirements for animal transport.
 Each domestic airline has different regulations for flying with a companion animal.
 We advise that you check with your airline at least 4 weeks in advance to properly prepare and secure any necessary vaccine records or other paperwork that may be required.